 Traveling With the Gitzo GT1542T

 One of the things I love about the GT1542T is just how remarkably compact it is when folded up.
 It fits comfortably in my carry-on Think Thank Airport International even in a tripod case.
 Travel enough with checked luggage and you’re going to have times your luggage is delayed or even lost.
-After putting my tripod in checked baggage and having it delayed a few too many times, I decided I needed something that I could carry on with me so that I could be sure to have it available the first night or two I arrived in a destination.
+After putting my tripod in checked baggage and having it delayed a few too many times, I decided I needed something that I could carry on with me so that I could be sure to have it available the first night or two I arrived at a destination.

 And when I’m really traveling light, I’ve found that it’ll comfortably strap to the side of my backpack without making the backpack too bulky for crowded trains or sidewalks.